Background pattern

 Obsessive-Compulsive Disorder:

-Children aged 6 to 12 years:The recommended starting dose is 25 mg per day.
+Children from 6 to 12 years:The recommended starting dose is 25 mg per day.
 After one week, your doctor may increase the dose to 50 mg per day.
 The maximum dose is 200 mg per day.

 Sertralina Cuve tablets can be taken with or without food.

-Take your medication once a day, either in the morning or at night.
+Take your medication once a day, either in the morning or at night

-If you take more Sertralina Cuve than you should:
+If you take more Sertralina Cuve than you should

 You can also call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.

-If you forget to take Sertralina Cuve:
+If you forget to take Sertralina Cuve

-If you interrupt treatment with Sertralina Cuve:
+If you interrupt treatment with Sertralina Cuve

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not all people experience them.

-Inform your doctor immediately
+Tell your doctor immediately

 • If you experience depressive symptoms with thoughts of self-harm or suicide (suicidal thoughts).